OperationCode/operationcode_old_site/CONTRIBUTING.md

 ### Reserving an issue

-Issues that are available to be worked on will have a label of **Status: Available** on them.
+Issues that are available to be worked on are labeled with **Status: Available**.

 If you would like to work on an available issue, @mention the **issues-team** expressing your interest, i.e.: